 Please see below for specific detail related to various aspects of our research infrastructure.

-Our laboratory space is BSL2 approved and contains ample laboratory benches and the necessary equipment (such as centrifuges, laminar flow hood, -20 deg C freezer and -80C freeze), and other miscellaneous items (pipets, vortexes, heating blocks, etc) for analyzing biospecimens.
+Our laboratory space is BSL2 approved and contains ample laboratory benches and the necessary equipment such as centrifuges, biological safety cabinets, cryogenic storage, -20 deg C freezers and -80C freezers, and other miscellaneous items, including pipets, vortexes, heating blocks, etc. for analyzing biospecimens.

 The Metabolic Kitchen is a shared research facility directed by the Department of Food Science and Human Nutrition.
 This 1000 square foot metabolic kitchen and feeding laboratory includes state-of-the-art equipment that allows for absolute control of food and fluid preparation for experimental meals.